Pablo Brenes: Club career

-Brenes' first team in MLS was the MetroStars, whom he joined from Pérez Zeledón in Costa Rica, signing with the team on June 4, 2004.
+Brenes' first team in Major League Soccer (MLS) was the MetroStars, whom he joined from Pérez Zeledón in Costa Rica, signing with the team on June 4, 2004.
 He finished the year with no goals or assists in 14 games.
 Brenes was then taken by Real Salt Lake in the 2004 MLS Expansion Draft, but never played a game with the team.
 He was traded to Saprissa for Douglas Sequeira (who was then sent to Chivas USA).

-With Saprissa, he has won a national championship and a CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship Toyota Cup, where Saprissa finished third behind São Paulo and Liverpool.
+With Saprissa, he has won a national championship and a CONCACAF Champions Cup, and was part of the team that played the 2005 FIFA Club World Championship, where Saprissa finished third behind São Paulo and Liverpool.
 In 2008, he joined Brujas.

 In summer 2011, Brenes signed a three short tournament and debuted in the tie against Alajuelense, scoring the team's goal.
 He was released by Cartaginés in May 2013.

 He was later released by his new club Santos de Guápiles in November 2013.